Do you struggle with achieving visibility at work?

-Be sure to identify top priority and high-value opportunities before you volunteer to get involved.
+Be sure to identify high-value and high-visibility tasks before you volunteer to get involved.

 You can, for example, volunteer to help a teammate out when they ask for assistance in a team chat.
 This is a perfect win-win for promoting teamwork and getting on your superior’s radar at the same time.

 If left unchecked, going above and beyond to increase visibility at work can lead to burnout and quiet quitting.

 It’s important to find the right balance between showing up and doing your best work to increase visibility at work and pushing yourself up to the point of exhaustion.